 About this cultivar:

 Bergenia 'Overture' is a particularly attractive cultivar with striking magenta-red flowers that are held high on scarlet stems above the foliage in mid spring.
 Leaves are a dependable purple-red in winter.
-Many people believe this cultivar is the same as 'Eroica'.

 - Position: Full sun, Partial shade